Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Introduction

-To examine the above question, we propose to find the required time evolution Hamiltonian via a variational approach.
+To examine the above question, we propose to find the required constant Hamiltonian for time evolution via a variational approach.
 To have a general/expressible enough (so that it is capable of reaching enough states), yet relatively simple, class of Hamiltonians to work with, we restrict the time evolution Hamiltonian to anisotropic Heisenberg models on arbitrary graphs/chains with arbitrary local fields.
 Given recent results in trapped ion systems \cite{teoh2019machinelearningdesigntrappedion}, these are on the verge of realisability in a quantum simulator.
 The parameters of the analog ansatz (the time evolution Hamiltonian) are subjected to a gradient based optimisation.
 The cost function is the energy of the evolved state with respect to a different Hamiltonian, namely the Hamiltonian whose ground state we want to prepare.
-That the gradient based minimisation of the cost function is anticipated to work effectively in this context, is, in fact, expected from a recent proof \cite{park2024hamiltonian} that when the parameters of a quantum circuit are so constrained that they are expressible as the evolution due to a single time independent Hamiltonian, then they do not suffer from exponentially vanishing gradients, namely the barren plateaus problem \cite{larocca2025barren}.
-Additionally, warm start strategies \cite{grimsley2023adaptive,rudolph2023synergistic,dborin2022matrix,mele2022avoiding,puig2025variational} are incorporated (and combinations of strategies are proposed and examined): a solution for a smaller system is used as a starting point for a bigger system with incremental coupling ramps.
-We find that this reduces iteration counts and mitigates the gradient disappearing before the solution is reached.
-Our ansatz and method are benchmarked for a Heisenberg spin graph of up to 6 qubits and a Heisenberg spin-chain for upto 10 qubits to show that high fidelty preparation of ground states of these systems is possible with low enough optimisation times.
+It is thus a local cost function -- sum of various local terms.
+There is the recent body of literature on an obstacle to gradient based optimization, namely exponentially vanishing gradients during the optimization, called the barren plateaus problem \cite{larocca2025barren}.
+Among the strategies on mitigating barren plateaus in variational circuits: Problem-inspired ansatz choice, initialisation strategies, adaptive iterative methods, alternative cost functions, and noise aware training\cite{cunningham2025investigating}, we naturally adapt the first one.
+There is also work on a mathematical framework for understanding the case for barren plateaus using Lie algebraic theory \cite{ragone2024lie}, and work on the interplay of both the trainability and expressability in parametrised quantum circuits \cite{chen2024taming}.
+However, the gradient based minimisation of the cost function is anticipated to work effectively in our context, and is, in fact, expected from a recent proof \cite{park2024hamiltonian} that when the parameters of a quantum circuit are so constrained that they are expressible as the evolution due to a single time independent Hamiltonian, then they do not suffer from the barren plateaus problem.
+In simple words, the circuit is so shallow with a single multiqubit gate defined by $O(n^2)$ parameters that the problem of exponentially vanishing gradients should not arise.